mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Topics: BLE, Node RED, MQTT, the Web, and InfluxDB

-:checkered_flag: Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project3.pdf.
+:checkered_flag:**Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project3.pdf.
 This single pdf will contain your responses to the questions marked with a checkered flag.
-It is important that you ***clearly label*** each answer with the project part number and question number and that you provide your name and email address at the top of the .pdf.
+It is important that you <em>clearly label</em> each answer with the project part number and question number and that you provide your name and email address at the top of the .pdf.**

 ### Overview